Stratification and rectifiability of harmonic map flows via tangent measures: Introduction

-where $ \vp_{x_0}(x)=\vp(x-x_0) $.
-These localized densities do not exhibit scaling invariance or strict monotonicity formula (see Proposition \ref{Monotonicity}).
-In most cases discussed in this paper, we adopt blow-up analysis for localized problems (Proposition \ref{BlowUplimits}) over the traditional compactness result (Proposition \ref{Compactness}) to convert local issues into global ones.
-This method, however, presents certain problems.
-Notably, we seek to establish some properties in the regions with sufficiently small scales.
-In contrast, the classical definition of quantitative stratification, as introduced in \cite{CN13a}, imposes no such scale limitation, rendering it incompatible with our framework.
+Unlike \eqref{Globaldensity1} and \eqref{Globaldensity2}, these localized densities do not exhibit scaling invariance or a strict monotonicity formula (see Proposition \ref{Monotonicity}).
+It requires us to establish properties at sufficiently small scales.
+In contrast, the classical definition of quantitative stratification, as introduced in \cite{CN13a}, does not impose such a limitation on the scale, rendering it incompatible with our framework.